-This course is designed for staff of freight forwarders involved in the handling, storage and loading of cargo or mail based on (table.
-1.5.A) DGR (CAT 5).
+This course is designed for security staff who deal with the screening of passengers and crew and their baggage and cargo or mail, e.g. security screeners, their supervisors and staff involved in implementing security procedures based on (table.
+1.5.A) DGR (CAT 12)

-The availability of access to the IATA DGR for SMSA employees kingdom wide will be through the DG help Desk team email dghelpdesk@smsaexpress.com who has the direct access of the current DGR online as well as the hard copy.
+The availability of access to the IATA DGR for SMSA employees kingdom wide will be through the DG help Desk team email [dghelpdesk@smsaexpress.com](mailto:dghelpdesk@smsaexpress.com) who has the direct access of the current DGR online as well as the hard copy.